lihao5257/sofastack-doc/sofa-rpc/en_US/Programing-RPC.md

             .setRegistry(registryConfig);
 providerConfig.export();
 ```
 `ProviderConfig` represents service publishing.
-The above declares the interface of the service, implements the server running the service, and eventually publishes the service by the `export` method.
+In the above snippet, it firstly declares the interface of a service, and then implements the server running the service, eventually publishes the service by the `export` method.

 ## Service reference
 Service reference involves two classes, namely `RegistryConfig` and `ConsumerConfig`.